Adobe Inc. (ADBE) CEO Shantanu Narayen on Q2 2020 Results - Earnings Call Transcript

 Keith Weiss

 Thanks.
 Thank you, guys, for taking the question and very nice job on the quarter.
-Shifting focus to the Digital Media side of the equation, John, in your comments you talked about seeing some weakness in the commercial and SMB side of the equation, frankly with to $443 million in net new AR addition, it doesn’t really show through in terms of the numbers.
+Shifting focus to the Digital Media side of the equation, John, in your comments you talked about seeing some weakness in the commercial and SMB side of the equation, frankly with $443 million in net new AR addition, it doesn’t really show through in terms of the numbers.
 So it’s pretty remarkable that you saw kind of strength even with the weakness, but can you walk us through kind of the puts and takes on that, like what were the areas that were weaker and sort of what were the areas that had such strong outperformance that you guys were able to even with that exceed your like 380 target?

 Shantanu Narayen